Can you send me an application?

 3454 Forbes Avenue Pittsburgh, PA 15213 0.4 miles to Mervis Hall (within walking distance) Phone: 412-683-2040 Fax: 412-683-3934

-While there is not traditional dormitory-style housing on campus for MBA students, finding housing in the Pittsburgh/Oakland area is relatively easy and inexpensive.
+While there is not traditional dormitory-style housing on campus for graduate students, finding housing in the Pittsburgh/Oakland area is relatively easy and inexpensive.
 Most students live within walking distance or a short bus ride from the campus (transportation by bus is free when you present a valid Pitt student identification card).
 The University of Pittsburgh's Housing Resource Center can assist graduate students in identifying, renting, leasing, or purchasing suitable living accommodations.

 What information is available for incoming students with regard to apartments or general housing questions?